christophd/christophd.github.io/_posts/2020-03-20-introducing-yaks.md

  yaks-http          | Call Http REST endpoints and verify the response content yaks-swagger       | Import Swagger OpenAPI specifications and use defined operations and test data to call Http REST endpoints yaks-jdbc          | Connect to a database for updating data or verifying query result sets yaks-camel         | Create, start and stop [Apache Camel](https://camel.apache.org/) routes as part of the test.
-This opens access to all __200+__ Camel components that you can use in your test! yaks-camel-k       | Create and verify Camel K integrations in a test
+This opens access to all __200+__ Camel components for testing! yaks-camel-k       | Create and verify Camel K integrations in a test

 The list of ready-to-use steps is constantly growing and you can also write your own steps and use them in a YAKS test!
 Have a look at the [examples](https://github.com/citrusframework/yaks/tree/master/examples)